Harsha-choudhary/javaConsoleBasedPro/README.md

-# javaConsoleBasedProject is on MASTER here only schema or er diagram
+# javaConsoleBasedProject is on MASTER here  on main only schema or er diagram